 - A Day in the Limelight:

 - Enid Blyton wrote several supplementary Noddy books alongside the main ones, including a Toy Town Stories sub-series which often had one of the supporting cast as the lead character.
 Big Ears, Mr Plod, Bumpy Dog, the Goblins, Mr Sparks and Mr Straw got books devoted to them.

 - Make Way For Noddy devotes a fair few episodes to the supporting characters.
-Master Tubby Bear, Mr Plod, Dinah Doll, Miss Pink Cat, Mr Jumbo, Clockwork Mouse, Mr Wobblyman, and the goblins all get stories centred around them, sometimes with Noddy only in a minor role.
+Master Tubby Bear, Mr Plod, Dinah Doll, Miss Pink Cat, Mr Jumbo, Clockwork Mouse, Mr Wobblyman, and the goblins all get stories centered around them, sometimes with Noddy only in a minor role.

 - Accidental Hero: In the Christmas Episode, the Goblins set traps for Santa to ruin Christmas.
 However Noddy, in a rush to meet him in person, falls into all of them instead, allowing Santa to make it through.
 Tessie and Dinah, interpreting this as Noddy pulling multiple Heroic Sacrifices to protect Santa, are sure to inform him what happened, leading to Noddy meeting him at last.

 - Adapted Out: Beginning in 1963, future animated adaptations of the Noddy books would omit numerous supporting and minor characters from the original books.

 - In the original books, Big Ears used to own a black and white cat named "Whiskers" that lived in his Toadstool House.
 In modern adaptations, Whiskers is completely absent.